sfllhkhan95/sfllhkhan95.github.io/_projects/tiled.md

 code: aspirasoft/tiled
 demo: KlIh_w0GX58
 device: Library
-excerpt: Tiled is a lightweight API for easily creating tilemaps in Android.
+description: Tiled is a lightweight API for easily creating tilemaps in Android.
 It is useful for applications and games which need to display tile-based graphics.
 icon: /assets/images/projects/tiled-logo.png
 license: MIT
 ---